thr-consulting/imperium/packages/layout/README.md

 ## Define content pages in each feature
 Pages can be defined from routes (see @imperium/router).
 Usually in a `pages.tsx` file, export from a `createPages()` call.
-Each key must align with a router defined in your router.
+Each key must align with a route defined in your router.

 Using `createPages()` removes the need from having to use `routes.renderRouteProps()` directly.